Tupou VI

-Tupou VI (ʻAho‘eitu ʻUnuakiʻotonga Tukuʻaho; born 12 July 1959) is King of Tonga.
-He previously served as Prime Minister of Tonga from 2000 to 2006.
+Tupou VI (ʻAho‘eitu ʻUnuakiʻotonga Tukuʻaho; 12 July 1959) is King of Tonga.
+He acceded the throne in 2012 and was previously Prime Minister of Tonga from 2000 to 2006.

-He is the youngest child of King Tāufaʻāhau Tupou IV.
-Following his elder brother's accession to the Tongan throne as George Tupou V, he became heir presumptive, as his brother had no legitimate children.
+The youngest child of king Tāufaʻāhau Tupou IV, he served as a military officer, politician and diplomat.
+Shortly after resigning as prime minister, he became heir presumptive on the accession of his elder brother George Tupou V, who had no legitimate issue.
+In 2008, he was appointed Tonga's High Commissioner to Australia and resided in Canberra until his accession upon the death of king George Tupou V. His coronation took place in 2015.

-In 2008, Tupou VI was appointed Tonga's High Commissioner to Australia and resided in Canberra until the death of George Tupou V on 18 March 2012, upon which he became King of Tonga.
-He was crowned in 2015 by the Reverend D'Arcy Wood.
+Key events in Tupou VI's reign have included the 2022 Hunga Tonga–Hunga Haʻapai eruption and tsunami and a constitutional crisis resulting from his dismissal of members of Prime Minister Siaosi Sovaleni's cabinet.

 Early life and education

-ʻAhoʻeitu was born in Nukuʻalofa, Tonga on 12 July 1959, as the third son and youngest child of Crown Prince Tupoutoʻa Tungī (later King Tāufaʻāhau Tupou IV) and Crown Princess Halaevalu Mataʻaho (later Queen Halaevalu Mataʻaho).
-He attended The Leys School in Cambridge from 1973 to 1977, followed by enrolment at the University of East Anglia, where he studied development studies between 1977 and 1980.
+ʻAhoʻeitu was born in Nukuʻalofa, Tonga on 12 July 1959, as the third son and youngest child of Crown Prince Tupoutoʻa Tungī (later King Tāufaʻāhau Tupou IV) and Crown Princess (later Queen) Halaevalu Mataʻaho ʻAhomeʻe.
+He attended The Leys School in Cambridge from 1973 to 1977, followed by enrollment at the University of East Anglia, where he studied development studies between 1977 and 1980.